 In the more chronic form the skin becomes dry and thickened and the hair brittle and sparse.
 The areas most commonly affected are the base of the tail, the rump, and along the back.
 Commonly the skin between the front and hind legs becomes darkened and hairless.

 In badly affected dogs virtually the whole body can be affected.
 In the acute form of the disease, small areas can break out at the base of the ears and face.
 The dog can easily scratch these areas with its powerful back legs and a large area of skin can be damaged in a short time.

 Certain breeds seem to be more susceptible to eczema.
 Corgis, Scotch terriers, pointers, and golden retrievers are among those commonly treated.
 More importantly, the susceptibility seems to run in certain strains within a breed.
 Short-haired and long-haired dogs seem equally susceptible.

 Young dogs frequently start to scratch when shedding their puppy coat.
 Females coming into heat for the first time frequently develop eczema.

 Very old dogs also seem to be more prone to eczema in hot weather.
 Unfortunately, susceptible dogs that are kept indoors in centrally heated houses can suffer from eczema at any time of the year.

-- Veterinarians are always asked about diet and its effect on eczema.
-Apart from the straight out allergies discussed above we know of no specific dietary factor which is responsible for eczema.
-On the other hand, we have not isolated any factor where deficiency causes eczema except in extreme cases of malnutrition and absence of vitamins A and C.
+Veterinarians are always asked about diet and its effect on eczema.
+Apart from the straight-out allergies discussed above, we know of no specific dietary factor which is responsible for eczema.
+On the other hand, we have not isolated any factor where deficiency causes eczema except in extreme cases of malnutrition and the absence of vitamins A and C.